This is an expanded and updated version of something published in 2015.

 Innes along with Kim Anderson – Mt.
 Pleasant’s academic supervisor – lead the Biidwewidam Indigenous Masculinities project.

 (* It is no longer active, but the Biidwewidam website is archived at the Internet Archive / WayBack Machine.)

 There was a push to include men and boys as part of the National Inquiry into Missing and Murdered Indigenous Women and Girls.
 A coalition that formed to advocate for this, Expand the Inquiry, led by Musqueam chief Ernie Crey, received more grassroots push-back than support, largely due to the problematic involvement of non-Indigenous Men’s Rights Activists like CAFE (Canadian Association for Equality).

-* To paraphrase some Indigenous researchers, all the statistics listed here (above and below) are more “informative” than “definitive” in that they may not be fully inclusive or accurate
+* To paraphrase some Indigenous researchers in a different field, it is helpful to consider all of the statistics listed here (above and below) as being more “informative” than “definitive”, in that they may not be fully inclusive or accurate.

 — Greg Macdougall (@GregEqEd) June 17, 2019